 Challenges and Skills Challenges in the role of a Business Designer include managing ambiguity, fostering a culture of innovation, and effectively communicating design ideas to non-design stakeholders.
 Key skills for success in this role include creative problem-solving, empathy, strategic thinking, project management, and strong communication and collaboration abilities.

 From design thinking to business design

 The primary goal is to iterate as quickly as possible on the assumptions made about what users want, and only when data is gathered and feedback is learned that the whole process makes the product improve.

 Where design thinking helps build products users love.
 Business design helps entrepreneurs build organizations that thrive in the marketplace via innovation.

 Business design definition

-At its core, though the business design is about creating a long-term competitive advantage for an organization by designing business models that can be tested and turned in value creation machines.
+At its core, business design is about creating a long-term competitive advantage for an organization by designing business models that can be tested and turned into value creation machines.

-Indeed, the business design is the set of tools that help entrepreneurs build a value proposition that generates business value, delivered via an innovative business model, to capture value in the long term.
+Indeed, business design is the set of tools that help entrepreneurs build a value proposition that generates business value, delivered via an innovative business model, to capture value in the long term.

 Why does business design matter?

 In the current marketplace, dominated by digital innovation and new models, understanding business design can be the difference between building up a successful company.